AstarNetwork/plasmdocs/TechnicalChapter/OVM.md

 ```
 ## Compiled Predicate

-Compiled Predicate is for running Layer2 applications via Predicate.
+The role of CompiledPredicate is optimizing claim size by compiling complex proposition to one simple predicate.
+The Plasma Module has method for running Layer2 applications via Predicate.
 PayoutContract withdrawal processing that exists for each Layer2 application can only be called via Compiled Predicate.
 This makes you can process Layer2 as secure of Layer1.

 ### Storage
 ```rust